rahil627/my-programming-stuff/langs/to-programming-languages.md

-languages created by and for their own corporate products:
+#### languages created by and for their own corporate products:
-  - **avoid these** unless you must make products on their devices Dart
+  - **avoid these** unless you must make products on their devices

+Dart
   - considered pretty dull, but it works; open-source, **designed to be cross-platform**
+    - very similar to Haxe, but was developed much later
+    - Dart can compile to native machine code for macOS, Windows, and Linux as command line tools.
+Dart can compile apps with user interfaces to the web, iOS, Android, macOS, Windows, and Linux using the Flutter framework.
+      - javascript transpiler
   - Flutter, and this is really all it's got behind it
   - Google

+Kotlin
+  - actually developed by JetBrains (the IDE maker), but the language eventually was chosen by Google to be the main language for Android app devs
+  - interops with Java

 Swift
   - Apple's native language, replacing Objective-C, and i believe a lot of code was rewritten using it
+    - they still kept the old crap: Apple Foundational Library (NSobject, etc.)
   - looks really good actually, simple yet powerful, like Haxe, and most importantly:
   - probably has extremely good interopability between C/C++/Obj-C
-  - open-source (surprisingly!)
+  - strangely open-source (obviously made for Apple's own products, yet open-source to take from the open-source world)
-  - **meant to be cross-platforn... but, what's the point when all of Apple's frameworks are closed products?..**
+    - **advertises to be cross-platform... but, what's the point when all of Apple's frameworks are closed products?..**
-    - "core libraries" seem to be the same as .NET core libraries
+    - "core libraries" seem to be the same as .NET core libraries, probably followed Microsoft's footsteps, but lacks the game-making and huge C#/.NET communities
     - https://www.swift.org/core-libraries/
     - https://www.swift.org/about/
       - "One of the most exciting aspects of developing Swift in the open is knowing that it is now free to be ported across a wide range of platforms, devices, and use cases.